What Happens To Your Body If You Eat Peanut Butter Every Day

 Before we started second-guessing this childhood staple (and all-time favorite), we went straight to the source, talking to experts in nutrition about the nuts and bolts of peanut butter.
 What we found might have you looking at your daily PB&Js a little differently.
-Here's what the experts had to say, and for even more healthy eating tips, be sure to sign up for our newsletter.
+Here's what the experts had to say, and for even more healthy eating tips, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 You'll ward off cancer.